jlaw127/abcmps/README.md

 Main content sections are written in Markdown.
 Update the relevant `.md` files in the `assets/md` directory to make changes.

 ### Style & Layout
-To change the layout, color scheme, or animations, modify the styles in `assets/css/style.css`.
+To change the layout, color scheme or animations, modify `style.css`.

 ## Deployment

 ### Open Locally
-You can either open `index.html` directly in your browser, or run:
+You can either open `index.html` directly in your browser or run:

 ```bash
 python -m http.server 8000